 The Indians found their game in the second and third sets, but the Panthers built a nine-point advantage early in set four and forced the tiebreaker.

 The teams traded points in the tiebreaker until Kaylee Miller and Regan Helgeson took control at the net for Forest City as the Indians scored 10 of the final 14 points in the match.

 One important step forward for Forest City was senior setter Emma Hovenga’s ability to spread out the hitting attempts.

 Five Indians had at least a half-dozen kills on the evening.

 “That is one thing we strive for,” Jerome said.

-Forest City completed its regular season on Saturday,Oct.
-19 when it traveled to Algona.
+Forest City (15-10) completes its regular season on Saturday when it travels to Algona.

 Central Springs (15-11) travels to Garner-Hayfield-Ventura on Saturday.